Trauma Integration Coach

 How do I help: by guiding you towards processing and incorporating these experiences to create a newer, better & healthier version of yourself

 My approach is eclectic but grounded in LifeSpan Psychology

 Check out the Work with Me page for options.

-Thank you for visiting my website.
-My name is Marcel Coetzee.
+Thank you for visiting my Page

 I congratulate you for taking control of your life and hope that I can support you on your path towards becoming happy, fulfilled and content.